 Rice husk: 2 Parts

 Things you will need:

 A 6mm Net sieve; for a fine plaster a finer sieve will work the charm!

 The soil and sand were sieved through a 6 mm net sieve for a grainy plaster.
 Then the soil, sand, and lime was added onto a clean surface and carefully mixed in the dry state.
 The quantity of Lime used is minimal here.

 Note: Shell lime was owing to the proximity to the Sea.
 Since it is made from shells, which is pure Calcium Carbonate, the lime is in its most pure form.

 Then water was added to the homogeneous blend and mixed thoroughly.
-During the initial mixing of the chief ingredients, enough water was added to attain a consistency of a stiff mortar post which it was kept aside in a shaded area.
+During the initial mixing of the chief ingredients, enough water was added to attain the consistency of a stiff mortar post which was kept aside in a shaded area.

-Prior to application of the plasters, the cob walls were thoroughly moistened and allowed to stay overnight.
-On the next day the plaster was applied onto the medium moist surface with a trowel and it was allowed to dry.
+Prior to the application of the plasters, the cob walls were thoroughly moistened and allowed to stay overnight.
+On the next day, the plaster was applied onto the medium moist surface with a trowel and it was allowed to dry.

 It is a common phenomenon for the plastered surface to develop small cracks while drying and they can be made to vanish easily.
-The cracks that occurred here while plastering were covered by slightly moistening the surface and smoothing it with a wooden leveling plank.
+The cracks that occurred here while plastering was covered by slightly moistening the surface and smoothing it with a wooden levelling plank.